 Don’t withhold and pay taxes on the advance when you distribute it.
 Calculating taxes when you distribute the money could cause you to withhold the wrong amount.
 For example, if you pay the advance with the current paycheck, the additional money could move the employee into a higher tax bracket for federal income tax withholding.

 Instead, calculate taxes when you deduct the repayment amounts from the employee’s wages.
 You should calculate taxes based on the gross payroll amount, then deduct the repayment amount.
 The advance repayment amount is essentially a post-tax deduction.

 Let’s say you have an employee who earned $1,000 for their weekly paycheck.
 You need to deduct $100 for an advance repayment.

 $1,000 X 7.65% (for FICA tax) = $76.50

-Let’s pretend the employee is single and has one federal withholding allowance.
-That means you must withhold $139 for federal income tax.
+Let’s pretend the employee is single, has a simple tax situation, and uses the standard withholding amount in IRS Publication 15-T. That means you must withhold $86.00 for federal income tax.

 Now, you need to deduct the advance repayment.

-You can run advances and repayments in Patriot’s small business payroll software.
+You can run advances and repayments in Patriot’s payroll software.
 The easy-to-use software lets you quickly add and remove deductions.
 Get your free trial!

 This article is updated from its original publication date of 5/30/2012.